 VIN is not only used to identify passenger cars but also all the other vehicle types, from motorcycles and mopeds, through buses, trucks, and even trailers.

-- units 10 to 17 are letters and digits (the last 4 are always digits) that not only make it possible to identify the exact car (this part is unique to every vehicle), but they also contain data on the engine version, drive type, accessories and the like.
+units 10 to 17 are letters and digits (the last 4 are always digits) that not only make it possible to identify the exact car (this part is unique for every vehicle), but they also contain data regarding the engine version, drive type, accessories and the like.
 It is also here that information on the model year and factory where the car was manufactured can be found (the year is always placed at unit 10).

 The place you should start looking for the VIN number from is the “E” field of the vehicle’s registration book.
 This is a required field; it must be filled in so the vehicle can be registered.
 This means it should never be empty.
 It is good to know that the VIN number provided in the book should be the same as the VIN on the nameplate you can find in the car.

 Most of contemporary vehicles have the VIN number in the lower part of the windscreen, on the driver side.
 The 17 digits should be easily accessible so you won’t need the seller to assist you in finding the VIN.

 Some vehicles will have the VIN on different elements of the body.
 It may be found in the bottom part of the pillar, next to the front passenger seat (Skoda, Seat).
 You may also be able to find it next to front door hinges (Audi), or on the firewall (BMW, Volvo).

 In some cases, the VIN you will find in the car will only contain 12 characters.
 The number may be shorter because the previous one was damaged or unreadable and the owner decided to replace it in accordance with applicable regulations.

 It is also worth noting that the VIN you can find in antique cars may be different than the current 17-character VIN number.
 There was no standard for the VIN numbers between 1954 and 1981 so different manufacturers used different formats.